mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<a href="{{ site.url }}/images/paper-53-faceless-shadows-2-lg.jpg">
 		<img src="{{ site.url }}/images/paper-53-faceless-shadows-2.jpg" alt="painting shadows on a face">
 	</a>
 	<figcaption>To build up a realistic skin tone it may take numerous layers of varying colors.
-It's not uncommon to mix in blue and green.</figcaption>
+It&rsquo;s not uncommon to mix in blue and green.</figcaption>
 </figure>

 ### Cleanup and Refinement